Ready to Apply

-The application process begins when you visit the Law School Admission Council website, where you must establish an account, register for the Law School Admission Test (LSAT), and submit an application.
+The application process begins when you visit the Law School Admission Council website, where you can establish an account, register for the Law School Admission Test (LSAT), and submit an application.

 The following materials are required for an application to Berkeley Law:

-4. Written components of the application, including a personal statement (ideally four, double-spaced pages), a resume (no page limit), and optional or required addenda
+- Written components of the application, including a personal statement (ideally four, double-spaced pages), a resume (no page limit), optional statements, and any required addenda

 Continue reading to learn about each component in depth.